-The tournament has no prize money: the goal is just the glory, the Trophy and the honour of victory are the only prizes at stake.
+The tournament has no prize money: the glory, the cup and the honor of victory are the only prizes at stake.

-The Ryder Cup pits the United States of America and Europe against each other and is the only sporting event in which the Old Continent competes as a team.
+The Ryder Cup pits the United States and Europe against each other and is one of the three sporting events in which the Old Continent competes as a team.
 It is played every two years alternately in a European or American city.

-On 14 December 2015, Italy won the right to host the Ryder Cup 2023.
-The competition will take place in Rome from 29th September to 1st October and the official venue will be the Marco Simone Golf & Country Club: it will be the third time that golf’s most prestigious competition will be played outside Great Britain (after the edition hosted by Spain in 1997 and France in 2018).
-The event that was supposed to take place in 2022 was postponed by a year due to the Covid-19 pandemic.
+On 14th December 2015, Italy won the right to host the Ryder Cup 2023.
+The competition was held in Rome, Italy for the first time, from 29th September to 1st October at the official venue of the Marco Simone Golf & Country Club: it was only the third time that golf’s most prestigious competition has been held outside Great Britain (after the edition hosted by Spain in 1997 and France in 2018).
+The event that was supposed to be held in 2022 was postponed by a year due to the Covid-19 pandemic.

-The widespread distribution of golf around the world and the presence of the world’s top golfers on the course will make the Ryder Cup a unique event.
-The third most important sporting event in the world in terms of media, after the World Cup and the Olympics, it will represent a spot for Italy and Rome, a planetary showcase that will strengthen the appeal of our Nation in the world.
+The widespread popularity of golf around the world and the presence of the world’s top golfers on the course have made the Ryder Cup a unique event.
+The third most important sporting event in the world in terms of media coverage, after the World Cup and the Olympics, it has represented a spotlight for Italy and Rome, a planetary showcase that has strengthened the appeal of our Nation in the world.

-The last edition of the Ryder Cup played in France in 2018, with more than 270,000 spectators at Le Golf National, reached more than 600 million households with more than 160 countries connected live on television.
-The Ryder Cup thus confirms itself as the ideal event to promote a sport that can boast 65 million players worldwide, making it the most popular individual discipline.
+The Ryder Cup is thus confirmed as the ideal event to promote a sport that can boast 65 million players worldwide, making it the most popular individual discipline.